cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 ## Purpose

 This document was written to analyze the current state of etcd documentation.
-It aims to provide project leaders with an informed understanding of their project documentation and to outline an actionable plan for improvement.
+It aims to provide project leaders with an informed understanding of potential problems in current project documentation.
+The companion document, etcd-impementation.md, outlines an actionable plan for improvement.

 This document:

 - Analyzes the current etcd technical documentation and website
 - Compares existing documentation against the CNCF’s standards
-- Recommends a program of key improvements with the largest return on investment
+- Recommends a program of key improvements with the largest return on investment.
+The companion document, etcd-impementation.md, provides specific actionable suggestions and recommendations for overall organization and presentation of documentation

 ## Scope of analysis